HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I have plotted a Hofstadter butterfly using the ``--color`` flag and the code runs surprisingly quickly.
 How are the Chern numbers computed?

 All of the Hofstadter butterflies are colored using the Streda-Widom Diophantine relation (see Appendix C of :cite:`DiColandrea22` for a derivation).
-We note that although the formula can unambiguously determine the Chern numbers for the case of the square lattice, the natural window condition is not uniquely resolved in general.
-This *may* lead to minor imperfections in the coloring for other lattices, especially when plotting with an extremely high resolution, as scrutinized in Fig.4 of :cite:`Agazzi14`.
+We note that although the formula can unambiguously determine the Chern numbers for the case of the rectangular lattice, the natural window condition is not uniquely resolved in general.
+This *may* lead to minor imperfections in the coloring for other lattices, especially when plotting with an extremely high resolution, as scrutinized in Fig.4 of :cite:`Agazzi14` or :cite:`Avron14`.
 At the time of writing, there is no Diophantine equation that can uniquely determine the Chern numbers in the general case.
 For the ``--color`` flag, we make the choice of sacrificing precision for the sake of efficiency.